anywhichway/jovial/README.md

 ## Validation Methods

+Note, with the exception of *.required*, validation checks are ignored if a value is *unknown*; otherwise, all checks would behave as if a value were required.
+However, if a value is *null*, validation checks are conducted, i.e. *null* is treated as a value whereas *unknown* is treated as the absence of a value that could theoretically pass any validation test.

 *\<bound object\>.validate(trap)*

 Once bound, an object or instance returned from a bound constructor will have a *.validate* method.
 Invoking *.validate()* will attempt to validate all properties.